Te Papa: Current building

 The main Te Papa building is built on reclaimed land on Cable Street which formerly belonged to the Wellington Harbour Board.
-The site was previously occupied by a modern five-storey hotel.
-Over a five-month period in 1993, the hotel was jacked off its foundations onto numerous rail bogies and transported 200 m down and across the road to a new site, where it is now the Museum Hotel.
+The site was previously occupied by the Museum Hotel, a modern five-storey building.
+Over a five-month period in 1993, the hotel was jacked off its foundations onto numerous rail bogies and transported 200 m down and across the road to a new site, where it is now known as the QT Wellington Hotel.
 Once the site was clear, the soft reclaimed land was compacted to a depth of 16 metres by dropping weights of up to 30 tonnes from a height of up to 30 metres in a criss-cross pattern on the site.
 Over 50,000 weights were dropped, causing noise and vibration problems for those in surrounding buildings.

-Te Papa was designed by Jasmax Architects and built by Fletcher Construction.
+The siting of significant collections at the water's edge on reclaimed land next to one of the world's most active faults concerned some people including Michael Trotter, then-director of the Canterbury Museum.
+Earthquake strengthening of the Cable Street building was achieved through the New Zealand-developed technology of base isolation.
+Visitors to the museum can enter an underground area called 'Quake Braker' to view some of the base isolators.

+Te Papa was designed by Pete Bossley of Jasmax Architects and built by Fletcher Construction.
+The design process of the building followed bicultural principles based on the Treaty of Waitangi.
+This process was led by Cliff Whiting working alongside Cheryll Sotheran and Ken Gorbey.
+The building won New Zealand Institute of Architects regional awards in 1999 and was voted New Zealand's 'Building of the Decade' in an Architecture NZ readers' poll in 2000.

 The 36,000 m2 building had cost NZ$300 million by its opening in 1998.
-Earthquake strengthening of the Cable Street building was achieved through the New Zealand-developed technology of base isolation.
 The building contains six floors of exhibitions, cafés and gift shops dedicated to New Zealand's culture, history and environment.
 When it opened in 1998, the museum had a fine-dining restaurant called Icon, but this later closed.
 The museum also incorporates outdoor areas with artificial caves, native bushes and wetlands.
+'Bush City', an outdoor exhibition area featuring native plants in various habitats, was designed by environmental consulatants Boffa Miskell.

+From 2004 to 2012, more space was devoted to exhibiting works from the New Zealand art collection in a long-term exhibition called Toi Te Papa: Art of the Nation.
+This was replaced in 2018 by Toi Art, new galleries for art on levels 4 and 5 that enable the display of more artworks from the collection.

 A second building on Tory Street is a scientific research facility and storage area, and is not open to the public.

-The design process of the building followed bicultural principles based on the Treaty of Waitangi.
-This process was led by Cliff Whiting working alongside Cheryll Sotheran and Ken Gorbey.